jeremyrajan/Angular-Phonegap/README.md

 Please let me know if any clarifications, at jeremyrajan[at]gmail.com
 <br/>
-Contributions and suggestions are always welcome...
+Contributions and suggestions are always welcome.